‘I can’t see the light’: War fuels surging prices in Europe

 As a result, average new car prices in Europe are expected to rise $500 to $2,000 this year, according to Nishant Mishra, associate director of investment research at Acuity Knowledge Partners.

-Back in Milan, the roundabout is just one of half a dozen sites Ronzoni has had to close in recent months.
+Back in Milan, the roundabout is just one of half a dozen non-EU-funded sites Ronzoni has had to close in recent months.
 He finds himself unable to deliver the work at the contracted prices.

 High costs mean companies are not bidding to take on public works, including a bridge in Rome that was to be the first project built with EU recovery funds.
-The money earmarked for infrastructure, worth nearly half of the 220 billion euros from the EU, is at risk — along with the jobs it would bring, according to ANCE National Association of Construction Workers.
+With bidding stalled, the money earmarked for infrastructure — worth nearly half of the 220 billion euros from the EU — is at risk, along with the jobs it would bring, according to ANCE National Association of Construction Workers.

 The government has announced 3 billion euros to help cover increased prices, but builders it’s not sufficient, with costs up an average of 40%, but sometimes much higher.
 Iron prices, for example, are up 170%, Ronzoni said.